Frequently Asked Questions

 - How much does it cost to play soccer?

 2016 Early Bird Recreation Fees (if registered in May):

 U8-U18: $135 (Includes a Team Jersey, Short and Socks)

 Starting on June 1st, the fees listed above will increase by $15 for all divisions.

 - If you have several players to register, the family maximum fee is $295.

-- Financial Aid is available for families in need; forms are available at our website.
+- Financial Aid is available for families in need, and the forms are available on our website.

 - How do I register a player?

 Go to www.mysc.org, click on the Registration option.
 Follow the instructions on the screen.
-You may pay with a credit card, or mail in a check after registering on our secure website.
+To complete your registration, you will need to pay the balance due at time of registration with a credit or debit card.
 Call us at 425-745-4499 (message only) if you need additional assistance.
-Your on-line member account allows the Club & coaches to communicate with you, keeping you informed about upcoming MYSC soccer events or updates regarding the season.
+Your online member account allows the Club & coaches to communicate with you, keeping you informed about upcoming MYSC soccer events or updates regarding the season.

 - Do you accept beginning soccer players?